Muffakham/advanced-RAG-/README.md

 The chatbot operates in the following sequence, orchestrated by LangGraph:

 1.  **Store Memory:** The user's query is stored in the chat history.
-2.  **Deconstruct Query:** The query is analyzed, and a search query is generated based on the current question and the chat history.
+2.  **Deconstruct Query:** The query is analyzed and broken down into sub-queries.
+A search query is generated based on the current question and the chat history.
-3.  **Retrieve Info:** Relevant documents are retrieved from the knowledge base and the vector-based memory.
+3.  **Retrieve Info:** Relevant documents are retrieved from the knowledge base and the vector-based memory for each sub-query.
+Reciprocal Rank Fusion (RRF) is then applied to combine these documents into a single, highly relevant list.
 4.  **Generate:** The retrieved information and the original query are passed to the language model to generate a final answer.

 This entire process is managed as a stateful graph, allowing for robust and flexible conversational AI.